retrobox/docs/content/en/manual-installation-en.md

 ![image alt text](https://retrobox.happyblocks.info/project/Image/manual/RetroPie/FR/image_11.png)

-## Main configuration of the RetroBox:
+## Main configuration of the RetroBox

 To be able to use the screen, you have to execute certain commands